 Plan the layout of the appliances carefully

-This narrow kitchen area has the sink and hob side by side - perfect for food prep and cooking.
+This narrow galley kitchen area has the sink and hob side by side - perfect for food prep and cooking.
 The clever seating area at the end also makes this narrow kitchen sociable and relaxing, which is a great galley kitchen idea if you have the space at the end.

 Opt for minimalist cabinets and worktops